 What is it?

 - The “direct buy limit” is the dollar limitation set by state law under which purchases may be made without securing competitive pricing.
 Departments may place orders with suppliers of choice within the direct buy limit without prior approval of Purchasing Services.
+When the ultimate aggregate cost to the department for a service or the purchase of a product over a 12 month period will exceed the direct buy limit, contact Procurement Services for guidance.
+NOTE: Orders should not be split to avoid competition.
+For example, if a department intends to purchase 20 each of the same item valued at $2,000 each, the total will exceed the direct buy limit and unless the department is utilizing a University approved contract, Procurement Service should be consulted regarding the appropriate buying method.
 Some exceptions may apply to the purchase of certain items, and by order method.

 - With the many order methods available for ordering and paying, how do you know which to use and the dollar limit associated with each?
 The table below specifies the different ordering and paying methods and their dollar limit.